MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 - Multiple Teams desktop users can annotate on the same HoloLens user's space at the same time.

-### Make a group call in Dynamics 365 Guides on HoloLens
+### Start a group call in Dynamics 365 Guides on HoloLens

 1. Start by calling one person as described above, and then select the **Open Participants** button (or say "Guides, Open Participants).